 - How can our school, community and society be more inclusive of people who are transgender and non-binary?

 Ask: What can we do to help?
 What individual and group actions can help make a difference?

 - Learn more about people who are transgender and non-binary by reading books and articles, following specific hashtags and viewing films and TV shows that feature people who identify as trans or non-binary.

 - Talk with others at school, including staff and administrators, about making school more respectful and inclusive for transgender and non-binary people, including the use of pronouns.

 - Connect with local or national organizations (or start one of your own) that address gender identity issues by working with them directly, joining their fundraising efforts, or volunteering.

 - Let’s Get it Right: Using Correct Pronouns and Names

 - Transgender Identity and Issues (ADL Lesson Plan)

-- Discussing Transgender and Gender Non-Conforming Identity and Issues: Suggestions and Resources for K-12 Teachers
+- Beyond the Binary: Discussing Transgender and Gender Non-Conforming Identity in K-12 Schools

 - Children's and Young Adult Books about Transgender and Gender Non-Conforming Identity